will-thompson-k/deeplearning-nlp-models/nlpmodels/notebooks/word2vec/README.md

 ## Notebook

-Check out the Jupyter notebook [here](word2vec.ipynb) to see how to run the code!
+Check out the Jupyter notebook [here](word2vec.ipynb) to run the code.

 ## Usage